Environmental impacts of animal agriculture

 The environmental impacts of animal agriculture vary because of the wide variety of agricultural practices employed around the world.
-Despite this, all agricultural practices have been found to have a variety of effects on the environment.
-Animal agriculture, in particular meat production can cause pollution, greenhouse gas emissions, biodiversity loss, disease, and significant consumption of land, food, and water.
-Meat is obtained through a variety of methods, including organic farming, free range farming, intensive livestock production and subsistence agriculture.
-The livestock sector also includes wool, and egg and dairy production, the livestock used for tillage, and fish farming.
+Despite this, all agricultural practices have been found to have a variety of effects on the environment to some extent.
+Animal agriculture, in particular meat production, can cause pollution, greenhouse gas emissions, biodiversity loss, disease, and significant consumption of land, food, and water.
+Meat is obtained through a variety of methods, including organic farming, free-range farming, intensive livestock production, and subsistence agriculture.
+The livestock sector also includes wool, egg and dairy production, the livestock used for tillage, and fish farming.

-Animal agriculture is a significant contributor to greenhouse gas emissions from agriculture: Cows, sheep and other ruminants digest their food by enteric fermentation, and their burps are the main methane emissions from land use, land-use change, and forestry: together with methane and nitrous oxide from manure this makes livestock the main source of greenhouse gas emissions from agriculture.
-A significant reduction in meat consumption will be essential to mitigate climate change, especially as the human population increases by a projected 2.3 billion by the middle of the century.
+Animal agriculture is a significant contributor to greenhouse gas emissions.
+Cows, sheep, and other ruminants digest their food by enteric fermentation, and their burps are the main source of methane emissions from land use, land-use change, and forestry.
+Together with methane and nitrous oxide from manure, this makes livestock the main source of greenhouse gas emissions from agriculture.
+A significant reduction in meat consumption is essential to mitigate climate change, especially as the human population increases by a projected 2.3 billion by the middle of the century.